Every website has its strengths and weaknesses. This is common across all markets, and performing a UX review can help you identify the weak spots.

 Without user research, there really is no way to answer these questions.

-But you can study behaviors and draw your own conclusions.
-These ideas will help you craft a user experience that improves your internal metrics and provides exactly what the end user wants.
+Study behaviors and draw your own conclusions.
+Professional designs will help you craft a user experience that improves your internal metrics and provides exactly what the end user wants.

 Best UX Review Tools